Cornell-PoBE/site/about.md

 Class time is from **8:30pm to 9:30pm** on **Mondays** at **Olin 155** starting **February, 26th 2018**.

-Ilan Filonenko (if56) will have office hours upon appointment
+Ilan Filonenko (if56) will have office hours at 5:30pm-6:30pm on Tuesdays @ Gates Basement.

 Piazza can be found here: [here](https://piazza.com/class/jd0llnadc3r4dv).
 All Q/A should be directed there.